okonomichiyaki/supercat/010-F06-partisan.md

 select the resource first based on least impact, and +1 for each matching selected? maybe also special case for certain Fates like Advocate -->

+## Act III

+✦ Can bot Secure or Influence a card which would enable it to gain the initiative?

+✦ Can bot Secure or Influence a card which would give the bot a bonus action card?

+✦ Does bot have fewer Guild cards any Rival?

+- Can bot Secure or Influence any Guild card?
+- Can bot favorable battle to steal one or more Guild cards?
+	- Prefer:
+		- Guild card held by Rival with more Guild cards than bot

+Seizing Initiative
+: Bot will use the guidelines from Act I for seizing initiative.
+Subtract 1 from the roll if it's the last round of a chapter.

 <div class="pagebreak"> </div>
 <#endif>